Andrewodwyer/City-Events-Blog/README.md

 ### Design familiarity
   - Attending button: Just like the categories buttons, this had to be obvious.
-There is many apps with this idea of liking or attending.
+There are many apps with this idea of liking or attending.
 This grey to green concept is intuitive.
 This leverages the users prior experiences, making it feel familiar and natural.
   <hr>

 ![Attending Button](static/readme-img/UX/attending-icon.png)